zkxs/puzzle-game-design/docs/_posts/2022-03-02-the-design-of-adventure-puzzle-games.md

 <br><br>

 …okay, done playing the games?
 Lets go, then.
 It's time for some graphs.
 As you look at the graphs, keep an eye out for the following:
+- Click on the graphs to open a new tab with a pannable, zoomable view
 - The breadth (width) of the graphs, which indicates you have more options available
 - The depth (height) of the graphs, which indicates how many chained steps are required to get from beginning to end
 - How interconnected the nodes are